crivasi/angular-spotiapp/README.md

 ## angular-spotiapp
 This is an application that use the spotify's API
-* Remember: the expiration time of token is 1 hour, after that you had to generate a new token
+* Remember: the expiration time of token is 1 hour, after that you have to generate a new token